Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Introduction

-More specifically, prior researches consider an infected model characterized by a \textit{partitioned} representation: that is, the features related to a backdoor trigger are \textit{not} used for classifying normal inputs.
+\textbf{Problem of current defenses}.
+Several defense proposals have been made to mitigate the threat from backdoor attacks.
+A prominent example is neural cleanse~\cite{wangneural2019}, which firstly searches for the pattern with the smallest norm that causes \textit{all} images to be misclassified into a specific label and then flags an outlier among all such patterns (across different labels) as a \textit{trigger} -- the attack pattern.
+Other attempts analyze the target model's behavior towards a synthesized image created by blending images with different labels~\cite{strip}, or images with and without triggers~\cite{sentinet}, to determine the presence of a backdoor.
+All these approaches focus on \textit{source-agnostic} backdoors, whose triggers map \textit{all} inputs to the target label, under the assumption that the features for identifying triggers are separated from those for classifying normal images.
 This property avoids interfering with the model's labeling of normal inputs (those without the trigger), while creating a ``shortcut'' dimension from backdoor-related features to move \textit{any} input sample carrying the trigger to the target class through the backdoor.
-In the meantime, the property also exposes the backdoor to detection, allowing a pattern that causes a misclassification on an image to be cut-and-pasted to others for verifying its generality~\cite{sentinet}.
-Even more revealing is the difference between the representation generated for a normal input and that for the trigger, as illustrated in Fig~\ref{fig:pca_embeddings} left.
-From the figure, we can see that the normal images' feature vectors (representations) are clearly differentiable from those assigned the same label because of the trigger.
+In the meantime, this property exposes the backdoor to detection, allowing a pattern that causes a misclassification on an image to be cut-and-pasted to others for verifying its generality~\cite{sentinet}.
+Even more revealing is the difference between the representation generated for a normal input and that for the trigger-carrying images: as illustrated in Fig.~\ref{fig:pca_embeddings} left, the normal images' features (representations) are clearly distinguishable from features of those trigger-carrying images.